Top 20 Albums of 2004

 (Domino – Epic)

-4. The Arcade Fire – Funeral
+4. Arcade Fire – Funeral

 (Merge)

-There’s something inherently adolescent and rebellious about The Arcade Fire’s music that’s enormously rare today.
+There’s something inherently adolescent and rebellious about Arcade Fire’s music that’s enormously rare today.
 Plenty of bands are capable of capturing a particular shade of youth, but seldom do they do so intelligently, with as much respect for that troubling period when you’re at odds with the world as a Wes Anderson film.
 The fact that every song on their debut album, Funeral, manages to do so, as well as being a gem of musical and lyrical songwriting, seems to good to be true.

 But it’s not.
 At first listen, the anthemic songs sound like explosions of joy, with orchestral swells and dancey riffs.
 Of course, it wouldn’t make sense to title an album Funeral without it being sorrowful, and there’s plenty of pain to be discovered in its lines.
 As the album insert notes, there is an obvious irony in giving your first full-length a title that suggests so much closure, but brilliant and invaluable tribute to all the kids in the world “dyin’ out in the snow.” — Andrew Good